Notice of Pre-AIA or AIA Status

 Claims 1-9 are rejected under 35 U.S.C.
 103 as being unpatentable over Lee (US 20200227455) in view of Chung (US 20220173146).

-a first light shielding structure 410 [0053] configured to cover the substrate layer of the dummy region and configured to block the incident light from being incident upon the substrate layer of the dummy region [0050];
+a first light shielding structure (light-shield pattern 410) configured to cover the substrate layer of the dummy region and configured to block incident light from being incident upon the substrate layer of the dummy region.
+See Lee [0050];

-a color filter layer 540 disposed over the first light shielding structure; and
+a color filter layer 540 disposed over the first light shielding structure in the dummy region; and

-But Lee does not disclose a top surface of the second light shielding structure extends higher than a top surface of the color filter layer.
+But Lee does not expressly disclose that a top surface of the second light shielding structure extends higher than a top surface of the color filter layer.

-Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Lee’s device structure to have the Chung’s structure for the purpose of providing enhanced image quality by providing a reference for dark current, reducing noise, and improving signal-to-noise ratios.
+Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Lee’s device structure to include Chung’s relative structural arrangement because doing so would improve optical isolation and image quality by further suppressing stray light and noise while improving signal-to-noise ratio and dark-current reference performance.

 Regarding claim 2.
 Lee in view of Chung discloses The image sensing device according to claim 1, Lee discloses wherein: